electrikmilk/cherri/language/actions.md

 These are the standard Shortcuts actions currently supported.
 Currently, more are being added all the time so this list may be inaccurate.
 Not all standard actions in each category are implemented yet, Scripting is the most complete.

+Standard actions are always available and do not need to be imported.

 - [ ] (3/23) [Calendar](standard/calendar.md)
 - [ ] (6/15) [Contacts](standard/contacts.md)
 - [ ] (40/64) [Documents](standard/documents.md)